-Graduates earning a BA in Behavioral Studies with a concentration in criminal justice will achieve the following objectives:
+Graduates earning a BA in Criminal Justice will achieve the following objectives:

 - 1. Students will be able to read, analyze, and apply criminal justice texts, laws, cases, and research. - 2.
 Students will be able to communicate effectively both orally and in writing. - 3.
 Students will recognize common ethics-related situations encountered by criminal justice professionals and will be prepared to respond appropriately. - 4.
 Students will be prepared to work in the field of criminal justice with sensitivity to and recognition of cultural and socioeconomic differences.